-Named for its location—amid a criss-cross of railway lines—Toronto’s Junction stretches along Dundas West, between Indian Grove and Quebec Avenue.
-Once home to factories, mills and meat packing plants, today it’s like Etsy come to life, with over 220 independent businesses offering everything from beard trims to book-club cocktails, from vintage vinyl to vegan cinnamon buns.
+Named for its location—amid a criss-cross of railway lines—the Junction is one of Toronto’s most vibrant West End neighbourhoods.
+Just north of High Park, and south of the Stockyards District, it was once home to factories, mills and meat packing plants.
+Today it’s like Etsy come to life, with independent businesses offering everything from beard trims to book-club cocktails, from vintage vinyl to vegan cinnamon buns.

 As a Torontonian, I love this tight-knit hub of creativity.
 Here are some of my suggestions for a day of eating, drinking, shopping and having fun.